 - Explore the automation thread on The Club.

 - Bonus mission, try 30 Days of Automation in Testing challenge!

-In the Performance Testing 101 online course on the Dojo, Simon Knight gives a useful breakdown of these terms in the Performance Testing Patterns lesson.
+In the Performance Testing 101 online course on the Ministry of Testing platform, Simon Knight gives a useful breakdown of these terms in the Performance Testing Patterns lesson.
 I'll provide a brief summary here for context, but I recommend watching the course lesson for a more detailed explanation.
 I have left out Soak/Endurance, Stress, Spike and Capacity testing, which Simon covers in the video.